-It is the responsibility of [insert appropriate person by job title] to create, maintain and implement risk management and internal control policies for the Company, subject to review by the Board.
+It is the responsibility of the Corporate Manager to create, maintain and implement risk management and internal control policies for the Company, subject to review by the Board.

-The Corporate Manager must report to the Board annually regarding the design, implementation and progress of the risk management policies and internal control systems.
+The Corporate Manager must report to the Board on an annual basis regarding the design, implementation and progress of the risk management policies and internal control systems.